karipov/graph-equivalence/README.md

 ```
 #### Equivalence predicates

+- Our `ismorphism`predicate enforces that our `Equivalence.morphism` is an isomorphism.
+This means that it is total, injective, surjective and structure preserving.
+Hence, it is a one-to-one mapping such that two courses intersect if and only if their respective vertex mappings are connected by an edge.
+In essence, this isomorphism predicate ensures that we can get a one-to-one mapping from a scheduling problem to a graph coloring problem while exactly preserving the existing constraints.
+Moreover, since this is a one-to-one morphism, it can be inverted to be an isomorphism from a graph coloring problem to a scheduling problem!

+- Our `SlotColorCorrespondance` predicate enforces that our `SlotColorCorrespondance.mapping` is bijective.
+This means that it is total, injective and surjective.
+It established a one-to-one (so invertible) correspondance between colors and exam slots, which will be crucial in translating a graph coloring into a course scheduling and vice versa

+- Our `concat_is_wellformed_coloring[relation: set Vertex -> set Color]` predicate

+- Our `concat_is_wellformed_scheduling[relation: set Course -> set ExamSlot]` predicate

 ## Visualization
 > How should we understand an instance of your model and what your visualization shows (whether custom or default)?